Neighbourhoods in Timmins: Schumacher

-Schumacher, once known as Aura Lake, is named after early settler and mining prospector Fredrick W. Schumacher, who sank the first mine shaft in the community during the Porcupine Gold Rush.
+Schumacher, once known as Aura Lake, is named after early settler and mining prospector Frederick W. Schumacher, who sank the first mine shaft in the community during the Porcupine Gold Rush.
 It was once home to one of Canada's largest Croatian communities.
 Although it still has many people of Croatian and other European descent, more recently, many people of Aboriginal heritage (mainly Cree) have taken up residence.
 Schumacher was part of Tisdale Township until the township was amalgamated into the City of Timmins in 1973.

 Porcupine Gold Mines is currently engaged in a surface diamond drilling program on the previous Hollinger and McIntyre properties.
 This activity aims to better determine the location and extent of underground mine workings in the area, which have caused sinkholes to appear.
 In addition, it is done to evaluate the potential to mine remnant gold mineralization as part of a possible future open-pit mining operation.
-The ongoing evaluation of the properties is part of the closure planning process that Porcupine Gold Mines is completing for the Ministry of Northern Development and Mines.
+The ongoing evaluation of the properties is part of the closure planning process that Porcupine Gold Mines is completing for the Ministry of Energy, Northern Development and Mines.
 Preliminary indications show the possibility of more than 4 million ounces of gold in the area.

 The area is also home to the McIntyre mine and the McIntyre Community Building, the primary sporting facility in Timmins, both of which were named for another early prospector, Sandy McIntyre.
-The McIntyre arena is also where Schumacher's most famous resident first donned his skates; Frank Mahovlich, a Liberal Party of Canada Senator, National Hockey League Hall of Fame member, and recipient of the Order of Canada, was born in Schumacher.
-Mahovlich's NHL contemporary, Dean Prentice, was also born in Schumacher.
+The McIntyre arena is also where Schumacher's most famous resident first donned his skates; Frank Mahovlich, a recipient of the Order of Canada, a Senator for the Liberal Party of Canada, and a Hockey Hall of Fame member, was born in Schumacher.
+Mahovlich's National Hockey League (NHL) contemporary, Dean Prentice, was also born in Schumacher.

-This arena was also where Canada's own Barbara-Ann Scott taught figure skating in the 1950s.
+This arena was also where Canada's own Barbara Ann Scott taught figure skating in the 1950s.